katarzynatchir/ToDoList/readme.md

-To Do List
+# To Do List

----

 Built with Vanilla JS.

-Functionalities:
+## Functionalities

-- adding a new task
+- adding tasks
-- deleting a task
+- deleting tasks
-- editing a task
+- editing tasks